-The actual legit method to improve your Alexa Ranking (for free)
+The actual fool-proof method to improve your Alexa Ranking (for free)

-- Actually write amazing content and hire my SEO agency to help it rank really high on Google (just like I did with this post!).
+- Actually write amazing content of 2500+ words.
 If you want to do SEO yourself, here are some SEO tips that might help.

-- Did you know RankBrain is the 3rd factor when it comes to rankings?
+- Did you know RankBrain is the 3rd most important SEO factor when it comes to rankings?

-- More importantly, share that content everywhere (on Facebook, Twitter, Reddit) and get unique page views.
+- More importantly, share that content everywhere (on Facebook, Twitter, Reddit, Pinterest) and get unique page views.
 You can also try running FB ads to get some more social traffic.

 - Constantly refresh your old articles (that might have dropped in traffic volume) and also stay up-to-date with the latest SEO changes.